 Let’s Teach It.
-Explore a sample lesson of the Deep Discipleship Curriculum, Intersections.
+Explore a sample lesson of the One-Year Bible Study Curriculum, Intersections.
 Each series in Intersections pulls from both the Old and New Testaments.
 The goal of Intersections is to help students move away from simply knowing God’s Word to living out his story.

 Sandra Widstrom, Public School Educator in Jefferson County School District, Colorado

 Each year I have homeless boys and girls in my fifth grade classroom.
 They live in motels, shelters, transitional housing, vehicles, or in a friend’s already too-small apartment.
 They have difficulty getting a regular bath, killing the lice, wearing clean clothes, getting enough sleep, and staying healthy.
 A three-meal day is possible during the week when kids eat free breakfast and lunch at school, but it is less likely on the weekends.